oxc-project/acorn-test262/test-typescript/tests/cases/conformance/statements/VariableStatements/everyTypeWithAnnotationAndInitializer.ts.md

             "start": 371,
             "end": 389,
             "raw": "'this is a string'",
-            "value": "this is a string"
+            "value": "this is a string",
+            "regex": null,
+            "bigint": null
           }
         }
       ],